Waco, Texas: Sports

 On June 20, 1930, the first night game in Texas League history was played at Katy Park in Waco.
 The lights were donated by Waco resident Charles Redding Turner, who owned a local farm team for recruits to the Chicago Cubs.

 On the night of August 6, 1930, baseball history was made at Katy Park: in the eighth inning of a night game against Beaumont, Waco left fielder Gene Rye became the only player in the history of professional baseball to hit three home runs in one inning.

 The last year Waco had a team in the Texas League was 1930, but fielded some strong semipro teams in the 1930s and early 1940s.
 During the World War II years of 1943–1945, the powerful Waco Army Air Field team was probably the best in the state; many major leaguers played for the team, and it was managed by big-league catcher Birdie Tebbetts.

 In 1947, the Class B level Big State League was organized with Waco as a member called the Waco Dons.

 In 1948, A.H.
 Kirksey, owner of Katy Park, persuaded the Pittsburgh Pirates club to take over the Waco operation, and the nickname was changed to Pirates.
 The Pirates vaulted into third place in 1948.
 They dropped a notch to fourth in 1949, but prevailed in the playoffs to win the league championship.
 The Pirates then tumbled into the second division, bottoming out with a dreadful 29–118, 0.197 club in 1952.
 This mark ranks as one of the 10 worst marks of any 20th-century full-season team.
 When the tornado struck in 1953, it destroyed the park.
 The team relocated to Longview to finish the season and finished a respectable third with a 77–68 record.

 Waco has many golf clubs and courses, including Cottonwood Creek Golf Course.

 In 2018, Bicycle World Texas IronMan 70.3 Waco held its inaugural event in the city on October 26.

 Parks and recreation

-A seven-mile scenic riverwalk along the east and west banks of the Brazos River stretches from the Baylor campus to Cameron Park Zoo.
-This multiuse walking and jogging trail passes underneath the Waco Suspension Bridge and captures the peaceful charm of the river.
+A seven-mile mulituse riverwalk, built along the east and west banks of the Brazos River, stretches from the Baylor campus to Cameron Park Zoo, and passes underneath the Waco Suspension Bridge.
 Lake Waco is a reservoir along the western border of the city.

 Cameron Park is a 416 acre urban park featuring playgrounds, picnic areas, a cross-country running track, and a disc golf course.
 In 2009, the US Department of the Interior designated the Cameron Park Trail System as a National Recreation Trail.
 The park also contains Waco's 52 acre zoo, the Cameron Park Zoo.